tweag/nickel/README.md

     implement.
 The reference interpreter can be called from many programming languages.
 - **Composable code**: the basic building blocks for computing are functions.
-    They are first-class citizens, which can be passed around, called and composed.
+    They are first-class citizens, who can be passed around, called and composed.
 - **Composable data**: the basic building blocks for data are records (called *objects* in JSON).
 In Nickel, records can be merged at will, including associated metadata (documentation, default values, type contracts, etc).
-- **Typed, but only when it helps**: static types improve code quality, serve as documentation and eliminate bugs early.
+- **Typed, but only when it helps**: static types improve code quality, serve as documentation, and eliminate bugs early.
 But application-specific self-contained code will always evaluate to the same value, so type errors will show up at runtime anyway.
 Some JSON is hard to type.
 There, types are only a burden.
 Whereas reusable code - that is, *functions* - is evaluated